dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-2-deploy-cns.md

 !!!
 Summary "Overview"
     In this module you will set up container-native storage (CNS) in your OpenShift environment.
 You will use this to dynamically provision storage to be available to workloads in OpenShift.
 It is provided by GlusterFS running in containers.
 GlusterFS in turn is backed by local storage available to the OpenShift nodes.

-    At the end of this module you will have 3 GlusterFS pods running together with the heketi API frontend properly integrated into OpenShift.

-&#x3009;Make sure you are logged on as the `ec2-user` to the master node:
+&#8680; Make sure you are logged on as the `ec2-user` to the master node:

     [ec2-user@master ~]$ hostname -f
     master.lab